ossunited/backstage-plugin-innersource/README.md

 If your organization uses this plugin, we'd love to have you listed in our [ADOPTERS](ADOPTERS.md) list! ❤️

+## Attribution

+This plugin's CI/CD pipelines, documentation & guideline styles are inspired by the amazing [Backstage.io plugin for Q&A](https://github.com/drodil/backstage-plugin-qeta) written by [Heikki Hellgren](https://github.com/drodil). 🙏

 ## License

 This library is under the [MIT](LICENSE) license.